 Images Depict Mature Plants

-Spider plant is known for its adaptability and easy-to-grow maintenance as well as their spider-like foliage which sprouts out from the mother plant with occasional tiny white flowers.
-Often placed in hanging baskets, this plant plant was a staple in Victorian-era homes.
+Spider plant is known for its adaptability and easy-to-grow maintenance as well as their spider-like foliage which sprouts out and occasionally produces tiny white flowers.
+Often placed in hanging baskets.

 |Mature Height:||10 to 12 Inches|